richardcalahan/exportr/README.md

 Exportr is a simple environment variable manager for Ruby development.
 It reads key-value pairs from a yaml file and merges these pairs into Ruby's ENV hash when you `require 'exportr'`.

 The yaml file must be in one of Exportr's predefined locations.
 The paths are relative to the present working directory of the Ruby process.
-(The list will grow as Exportr is tested in various frameworks)
+(The list will grow as Exportr is tested in various frameworks.)

 ```